eigengo/quality/java/java.md

 * The class name of an exception class must end in ``Exception`` or ``Error`` depending on which it descends from.
 * Methods, fields, and variables must start with lower case and then follow the same rule as classes.
 * Abbreviations are not acronyms, so the above rule does not apply to them.
 For example, ``getId()`` is fine for "get the identifier".
-* Never name a method parameter the same name as a Class field (i.e., if you ever have to use this you're doing something wrong)
+* Never name a method parameter the same name as a class field (i.e., if you ever have to use this you're doing something wrong)

 ###Treat Acronyms as Words
 Treat acronyms and abbreviations as words in naming variables, methods, and classes.
 The names are much more readable: